oopsmonk/documentation/node-software/0.1/iri/how-to-guides/get-started-with-the-api.md

-# Send requests to a node
+# Send requests to an IOTA node

 **Nodes wait to receive transactions from clients on the API port that's set in the `PORT` configuration parameter.
-You can send HTTP requests to this port to interact with a node's REST API, which allows you to read/write data to the Tangle.**
+You can send HTTP requests to this port to interact with an IOTA node's REST API, which allows you to read/write data to the Tangle.**

 ## Prerequisites